Communicative competence ability. Communicative competence. Communication competencies of a business person

 Communication skills.

-Communicative abilities as individual psychological properties of a person that meet the requirements of communicative activity and ensure its rapid and successful implementation.
+Communication abilities as individual psychological properties of a person that meet the requirements of communicative activity and ensure its rapid and successful implementation.

-1. accuracy (correctness) of perception of other people;
+1. accuracy (correctness) of other people’s perceptions;

 2. development of non-verbal means of communication;

-3. possession of oral and written speech.
+3. proficiency in oral and written language.

 Emelyanov Yu.N. characterizes the qualitative originality of the concept of communicative competence, he believes that communicative competence is a combination of the following qualities: